Strengthen your writing skills by learning about thesis statements, organization, and developing your ideas.

 - Thesis Statement: Have you been told that your thesis is too broad or that your paper doesn’t have a thesis?
 If so, you have to check out Indiana University’s website on how to improve your thesis.
 Indiana University provides you with the steps to generating a brilliant thesis for any paper topic, and, also, gives you many examples of winning thesis statements, so that you can see what a makes a good thesis.

 - Using Evidence to Support Your Argument: As a college student, you are constantly being told to “use evidence to support your claims.”
-The John Jay College of Criminal Justice has built a website that tells you how to use evidence in your paper.
+The University of North Carolina has built a page that tells you how to use evidence in your paper.